SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ##### Important Note
 WebSockets maintain a continuous, open connection that allows direct data exchanges without the traditional HTTP request-response model.
 Therefore, there is no need for specific API design details like HTTP methods (```GET```,```POST```,```PUT```,```DELETE```), endpoints, or bodies.
 Both the client and server can directly send data to each other.

-## API Design :Track the journey
+## API Design :Track the trip

 What might be the 'communication' for journey tracking?
 [TBD]

-## API Design :Pay for the service
+## API Design :check for the trip history

+## API Design :View payment history

 <hr style="border:2px solid gray">